charifbahloul/classnap/README.md

 # Classnap

-Meaning 1: Class Snapshot- A snapshot of what's happening in class.
+Meaning 1: Class *Snap*shot- A snapshot of what's happening in class.
-Meaning 2: Class Nap- Nap in class.
+Meaning 2: Class *Nap*- Nap in class.

 Transcribes what the teacher says and summarizes it in a way that is easy and *quick* to understand.

 ## How it works
 1. The program listens to the teacher's voice using pyaudio.
 2. The program transcribes the teacher's voice using deepgram.
-3. The program summarizes the teacher's voice using gpt-3.
+3. The program summarizes the teacher's voice using ChatGPT.
 4. The program displays the summary on a web page using flask.
 5. It's much harder than it sounds!

-## Usage (2 minutes max)
+## Installing (2 minutes max)
-1. Scroll to the top of the page and find the Releases tab on the right middle of the page (or click [here](https://bit.ly/3S70xQg)).
+1. Scroll to the top of the page and find the Releases tab on the middle and to the right side of the page (or click [here](https://bit.ly/48JgdAB)).
 2. Download Classnap.0.2.zip.
 3. Extract the zip file.
-4. Run the main.exe file.
+4. Run the ClassNap.exe file.
-5. Relax and enjoy the nap!
+5. Go to http://127.0.0.1:5000/ in your browser.
-NOTE: If it doesn't summarize, then the session token has expired.
-Go to chat.openai.com and get the session token.
+6. Relax and enjoy the nap!

 ## How to run from source
 1. Clone the repository.
 2. Install the requirements using `pip install -r requirements.txt`.
-3. Run the main.py file.
+3. Run the app.py file.
 4. Relax and enjoy the nap!

 ## How to contribute